GoogleCloudPlatform/compute-video-demo-puppet/README.md

     ```
     gcutil getforwardingrule puppet-rule --region us-central1
     ```
-    Note: you may have to authenticate your regular user with Compute Engine as well by using the ```gcloud compute auth login``` command.
+    Note: You may have to authenticate your regular user with Compute Engine as well by using the ```gcloud compute auth login``` command.

 ## Create the Puppet Master (FOSS) Compute Engine Instance